Scheduled Events

 Property Description

-On overlap See explanation of options in Long-running Events.
+On overlap See explanation of options in Long-Running Events.

-Long-running Events
+Long-Running Events

 • Skip next – If an event takes longer than its interval, subsequent events are skipped until it has completed.
 The next event will start at the next available scheduled time.

 • Delay next – If an event takes longer than its interval, the next event is delayed until it has completed.
-The next event will start immediately after the previous one has completed and will likely not be executed at a scheduled time.
+The next event will start immediately after the previous one has completed and will likely not be run at a scheduled time.

 If multiple successive events are longer than their interval, the intended scheduled time will be further and further away from the actual start time.
-This situation should be avoided by choosing an interval that is generally sufficient to execute the event.
+This situation should be avoided by choosing an interval that is generally sufficient to run the event.

-Additional information
+Additional Information

 Daylight Saving

-If the chosen time zone is UTC, then an event will always execute at the specified time.
+If the chosen time zone is UTC, then an event will always be run at the specified time.
 However, if server time is chosen there may be daylight saving for the configured time zone (in the app’s runtime settings).
 If a time is chosen which is in the daylight saving time window (the time at which the clocks change, for example between 01:00 and 03:00 in Europe), then that time will not occur on one day of the year and occur twice on another day of the year.
-The scheduled event will not be affected by this and will execute exactly once on those days.
+The scheduled event will not be affected by this and will run exactly once on those days.

 Running Concurrently